mattjlewis/diozero/docs/docs/5_Application.md

 If you want to manage the dependencies yourself, download and extract a [diozero-distribution ZIP file](https://search.maven.org/remotecontent?filepath=com/diozero/diozero-distribution/{{ site.version }}/diozero-distribution-{{ site.version }}-bin.zip) from either [Maven Central](https://search.maven.org/) or [mvnrepository](https://mvnrepository.com/).

-As of diozero {{ site.version }} you can also start a new diozero application using the Maven archetype:
+As of diozero 1.0.0 you can also start a new diozero application using the Maven archetype:

 ```
 mvn archetype:generate -DarchetypeGroupId=com.diozero -DarchetypeArtifactId=diozero-application -DarchetypeVersion={{ site.version }} -DgroupId=com.mycompany -DartifactId=mydiozeroapp -Dversion=1.0-SNAPSHOT
 ```

 To use a snapshot version of the archetype you will need to add this snippet to your Maven `settings.xml` file (in `$HOME/.m2`):

 ```xml
    <profiles>
      <profile>